mflorence99/serverx-ts/README.md

 ## Rationale

 > ServeRX-ts is an experimental project only.
-It doesn't advocate replacing any other framework and certainly not those it has drawn extensively from.
+It doesn't advocate replacing any other framework and certainly not those from which it has drawn extensively.

 ### Design Objectives